Make Pine Needle Soda: A Natural "Sprite"

 2. Do not eliminate or decrease the small amount of sugar.
 You need the sugar to feed the wild yeasts living on the needles (which they feed on to create the carbon dioxide bubbles).

 3. We’ve been asked about washing the pine needles.
-We just take take them straight from the tree.
-You may immerse them in a large bowl of cool water if you’re concerned about dust, but be very gentle and do not overwash or you’ll kill the wild yeasts which you need to create the fizzy soda.
-Avoid hot water which also kills wild yeasts.
+We just take them straight from the tree.
+You may immerse them in a large bowl of cool water if you’re concerned about dust, but be very gentle and do not overwash them, or you’ll kill the wild yeasts that you need to create the fizzy soda.
+Avoid hot water, which also kills wild yeasts.

 Also: See our Pine Needle Tea recipe and more White Pine remedies!